Jean Lee (murderer): Prostitution

 An image of Jean Lee, probably from 1943 (published in Perth's The Mirror newspaper, 17 February 1951).

 In late 1943, towards the end of her period in Brisbane, Marjorie met a man named Morris Dias, described as "a superficially charming but vicious petty criminal".
 She lived "precariously" with Dias for about three years, moving with him to Sydney and then Adelaide.
 In February 1944, the couple flew to Perth and booked into a hotel under the surname 'Pearce'.

 On 8 March 1944, two detectives interviewed Marjorie at a house on Newcastle Street in Perth.
 She initially told them her name was 'H. Pearce', but when further questioned she divulged her true identity; she was subsequently charged with using a false name and fined two pounds.
 Dias was himself prosecuted for using a false name and an older charge of vagrancy, from when he had brought a prostitute named Wilson from Queensland to Western Australia in late 1939 and stayed in Kalgoorlie for three months.
 He was convicted of the old charge, but released on a £50 good behaviour bond.

 Marjorie and Dias remained in Perth for about eleven months, a period in which she "first began to take to drink" and Dias started occasionally "bashing her about".
 When later asked why she didn't leave Dias, she responded: "It wasn't easy during the war to get away from Perth."
 When they eventually left in 1945, they travelled to Sydney.
 Soon after their arrival, Dias was arrested on outstanding charges.
 Marjorie was forced to work as a prostitute to pay for her lover's "bails and other things".

 Marjorie worked in the Kings Cross and Darlinghurst areas of Sydney, with Dias as her protector or 'bludger' (Australian underworld slang for a person who lives on the earnings of a prostitute).
 She worked on the streets, or occasionally in a brothel, and was earning between £15 and £20 a night.
 She used numerous aliases in multiple encounters with police for 'offensive behaviour' (prostitution), including 'Jean Lee'.
-Between May 1945 and July 1948, she appeared at Sydney's Central Police Court on twenty-three separate occasions.
+Between May 1945 and July 1948, she appeared at Sydney's Central Police Court on twenty-three occasions.

 In 1946, Lee and Dias left Sydney for Tasmania, probably in an effort to escape police attention.
 There, Lee ended her relationship with Dias and returned to Sydney.
 She resumed working as a prostitute and was drinking heavily.
 In August 1946, she got a job as a barmaid in the Liverpool Arms Hotel, at the corner of Pitt and King streets, and was working behind the bar during the day and in a brothel at night.
 It was during this period of her life that she met Robert Clayton.